intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

 ## Inventory Configuration File Example

 Below is an example of Inventory file and shows one Master Node and five Worker nodes.
 Your configuration may differ from the example shown.
+However, you can copy and modify the information to create your own Ansible inventory file.

-**Note:** Ansible uses the YAML* format.
+**Note:** Ansible uses the YAML format.
 Refer to [YAML Format Overview](https://en.wikipedia.org/wiki/YAML) for more information (scroll right to see full contents).

 ```yaml
 [master]